 There’s something about movies based on true stories that makes them palpable and more attractive.
-References always work a great deal in transporting us into the world of the plot, and if it is based on a true story, they provide a surreal feeling of getting to know real people from a certain period in history or experiencing a virtual first-hand experience of a real event, whether it be a memorable one, a horrifying one or a historical one.
-In this list, we bring you some great movies based on real stories that are available for streaming on HBO Max.
+References always work a great deal in transporting us into the world of the plot.
+If it is based on a true story, it provides a surreal feeling of getting to know real people from a specific period in history or experiencing a virtual first-hand experience of an actual event, whether a memorable one, a horrifying one, or a historical one.
+In this list, we bring you some great movies based on real stories available for streaming on HBO Max.
 Each of these showcases a unique event while throwing light on the sentiments and society of the time.

 ‘I, Tonya’ is a biographical mockumentary drama based on the life and career of American figure skater Tonya Harding.
 It follows how Tonya (Margot Robbie) assisted her ex-husband Jeff Gillooly (Sebastian Stan) in injuring her rival Nancy Nancy Kerrigan (Caitlin Carver) before the 1994 United States Figure Skating Championships and the Winter Olympics.
 Kerrigan was attacked by an assailant with a baton on her right leg.
 This would increase the chances of Tonya winning in both of them.